 You’ve heard a lot about this timed competition – the hackathon – and its benefits, but you don’t know how to plan one?
 This article is for you!

-At AT Internet, we held our very first hackathon last month, during our biennial company convention, the AT Summit.
+At AT Internet, we held our very first hackathon in May 2016 during our biennial company convention: the AT Summit.

 The principle was very simple: an internal competition to create new innovations within 24 hours.

 The idea was to work in teams to create a project, and to have something presentable to show during a demo at the end.
 And where there’s a competition, there’s a winner: After 24 hours, each team presented its creation, then a vote was held to determine the most promising innovation.